Piano Tuner Bern – Professional Piano Tuning in Bern, Fribourg & Biel

 Stable Pitch & Optimal Sound Quality

 Regular tuning keeps your piano stable and sounding at its best.
-As a professional piano tuner in Bern, I recommend:

-• for frequent players: every 6 months
+• Frequent players: every 6 months

-• for moderate use: once per year is ideal
+• Moderate use: once per year

-Standard pitch is A4 = 442 Hz, and lower instruments can be raised to standard pitch in one or two sessions if desired.
+Standard pitch is A4 = 440 Hz, and lower instruments can be raised to standard pitch in one or two sessions if desired.

 Concert Tuning & Historical Instruments